“Hello, do you know the password for the Wi-Fi?” I curiously ask the Asian girl, sitting on the sofa in the hotel’s lobby.

 The Great Wall of China – a World Miracle

 Another must-visit place is the magnificent Great Wall of China(万里长城).
 The Badaling part of it is the closest to Beijing and on the next day, we are regally seated in a bus where we curiously suck in the scenery from the window.

 After arriving at the foot of the mountain and in order to get on top, we take a small chain train.
 Probably the Mandarin language has better words to describe the fascinating view when you are on the top of the hills.
 We are speechless before this world wonder.

-We decide that walking all the way will take years, so we just admire the views and head back to Beijing, not missing an opportunity to bargain for T-shirts, with “I have climbed the Great Wall” on them, on our way down.
+We decide that walking all the way will take years.
+Thus, we just admire the views and head back to Beijing, not missing an opportunity to bargain for T-shirts, with “I have climbed the Great Wall” on them.
 Thanks to Zhen, we get a sound discount and go back happy.

 After this architectural wonder, we are ready for one of the culinary wonders of China – the eminent Beijing duck.
 The succulent skin of the duck should be eaten with sweet sauce while the fillet is supposed to be consumed with soy sauce.
 You put all that into a small rice pancake (or a crêpe) and add finely sliced cucumbers or onions.

 The meal also includes a mouth-watering duck soup.
 In order for our senses to fully blossom, we decide to accompany this emperor’s treat by a ginseng tea.
 A real celebration of life.